usegalaxy-eu/website/index-nanopore.md

 # Tutorials

 We are passionate about training.
 So we are working in close collaboration with the [Galaxy Training Network (GTN)](https://galaxyproject.org/teach/gtn/){:target="_blank"} to develop training materials of data analyses based on Galaxy {% cite batut2017community %}.
-The NanoGalaxy training materials are under development and will be soon hosted on the GTN GitHub repository are available online at [https://training.galaxyproject.org](https://training.galaxyproject.org){:target="_blank"}.
+The NanoGalaxy training materials are under development and will be soon hosted on the GTN GitHub repository [https://training.galaxyproject.org](https://training.galaxyproject.org){:target="_blank"}.

 # Workflows